jordibc/wikiblame/readme.md

 ```
 > ./wikiblame.py 'Electron microscope'
+Using last 50 revisions.
+Use --revisions or --oldest otherwise.
+Getting revisions of "Electron microscope" at en.wikipedia.org ...
 Initialized empty Git repository in /tmp/tmpibe68vu1/.git/
-Adding revisions...

 Directory with the history as a git repository: /tmp/tmpibe68vu1
   1. Open with emacs
   2. Open with git blame
   3. Open with gitg
   4. Exit (it will remove /tmp/tmpibe68vu1)
 >
 ```